Configuration

 Configure billing for your application.

-The billing configuration schema replicates your billing provider's schema, so that:
+The billing configuration schema mirrors the billing data your app needs, so that:

 • we can display the data in the UI (pricing table, billing section, etc.)